 All patients with locally advanced or metastatic breast cancer should undergo comprehensive genomic profiling, including testing for TMB and MSI.

-At the time of this publication, two companion diagnostics are approved by the FDA for PD-L1 testing in metastatic TNBC: the SP142 assay with IC scoring and the 22C3 assay with tumor and IC scoring by combined positive score.
-Benefit is seen for adding atezolizumab to nab-paclitaxel in patients with tumors expressing PD-L1 on IC occupying ≥1% of the tumor area by the SP142 assay, and for adding pembrolizumab to chemotherapy in patients with tumors expressing PD-L1 by CPS score ≥10 (LE: 2).
+With the withdrawal of the indication for atezolizumab with nab-paclitaxel in metastatic TNBC, one companion diagnostic is approved by the FDA for PD-L1 testing in metastatic TNBC: the 22C3 assay with tumor and IC scoring by combined positive score.
+Benefit is seen for adding pembrolizumab to chemotherapy in patients with tumors expressing PD-L1 by CPS score ≥10 (LE:2).

 For patients with locally advanced/metastatic TNBC and PD-L1+ tumors by CPS score ≥10 using the 22C3 assay, pembrolizumab plus nab-paclitaxel, paclitaxel, or carboplatin and gemcitabine is recommended as one immunotherapy option for first-line treatment (LE:2), based on clinically meaningful PFS improvement in KEYNOTE-355.